AmFruitY/DeepLearningCryo/README.md

 # Deep Learning for Cryo-EM Image Classification
 Welcome!
 This repository contains the code for my final degree project.
 I'm Josh—feel free to reach out with any questions!

-This project explores whether a similarity network can learn from cryo-electron microscopy images.
-The code is still being cleaned up, but I aim to complete it soon (last update: 06/02/2025).
+This project explores whether a similarity network can learn from cryo-electron microscopy images with Python.
+The code is still being cleaned up, but I aim to complete it soon (last update: 21/02/2025).

+## Libraries and configuration

+### GPU Configuration
+This code was developed on a Windows laptop with an RTX 3050 GPU.
+Training on the CPU was too slow, so I configured TensorFlow to use the GPU.

+To simplify the setup, I installed WSL (Windows Subsystem for Linux), which made TensorFlow-GPU installation much easier.
+I followed the official TensorFlow WSL2 guide for setup: https://www.tensorflow.org/install/pip .

+### Virtual Environment
+A key skill I learned during my internship was using virtual environments to manage dependencies.
+To create one, run:

+`python -m venv /path/to/new/virtual/environment`

+After setting it up, install the required packages.
+The versions I used are (if there are any other package version you want me to check, feel free to contact me):

+- numpy==2.0.2
+- PyQt6==6.8.0
+- PyQt6-Qt6==6.8.1
+- scikit-learn==1.6.0
+- scipy==1.14.1
+- tensorflow==2.18.0

 ## Model Architecture
 The model is inspired by an article on the Keras website.
 This project applies the same approach to cryo-EM images.
 As a former physics student, I found deep learning challenging, but Deep Learning with Python by François Chollet helped immensely.